Ben Mendelsohn biography

 For his role as Danny Rayburn on the Netflix series Bloodline, he was nominated for a 2015 Emmy Award and a 2016 Golden Globe.

 Ben appeared as Daggett in the blockbuster film The Dark Knight Rises (2012), and Orson Krennic in the Star Wars spinoff movie Rogue One: A Star Wars Story (2016).
-In the critically acclaimed film Darkest Hour , (2017) Ben played King George VI, and in Ready Player One (2018), he plays Sorrento.
+In the critically acclaimed film Darkest Hour , (2017) Ben played King George VI, and in Ready Player One (2018), he played Sorrento.
+He plays the role of Talos, a Skrull leader, in the popular film Captain Marvel (2019).

 Ben Mendelsohn Filmography